*Updated October 2022

 As concerns about climate change are growing, regulators are becoming stricter, but so are customers, employees, and investors.
 As a result, businesses are pressured to reinvent their traditional products and processes, and in turn, are driving change and innovation that transform critical industries.

-Fortunately, we believe that this new reality brings not only threats but also numerous business opportunities to those who embrace it on time.
+Fortunately, we believe that this new reality brings threats and numerous business opportunities to those who embrace it on time.
 By finding startups with innovative technology that complement a corporation’s unique needs, the Valuer AI platform can help organizations adopt the most compatible sustainability-related solutions.